Home - Book Preview

 “I am,” she confirmed with a nod.

 “My dad’s a cardiologist and just started at GVMC.
-We moved out here from L.A. at the beginning of August, but my folks wanted to make sure our family got at least part of a summer.
+We moved here from L.A. at the beginning of August, but my folks wanted to make sure our family got at least part of a summer.
 We’ve been packing and unpacking for months.

-“It was wonderful!
+“It was WONDERFUL!
 It was so much different after school started up there, too!”

 “It might not be so wonderful when we get our first foot of snow,” Jeff cautioned.